 Arts for Healing, a Child Life Program since 2003, fosters self-expression, learning, community and enjoyment of the arts at Yale New Haven Children’s Hospital.
 Our team of professional artists, music and art therapists help build resilient children and families through our unique multi-disciplinary approach to self-expression.
 Arts for Healing at YNHCH is made possible through philanthropic support.
 Learn More about Arts for Healing

 The Brain Tumor Program at Smilow Cancer Hospital offers advanced treatment for patients with primary brain tumors, brain metastases and neurological complications of cancer.
 Our top priority is pioneering the latest surgical and non-surgical techniques to improve survival and preserve neurological function for people with cancers of the brain, spinal cord and nerves.
-We are grateful for your support

 Provides support for cardiac patients and staff for the purposes of enhanced treatment and education.
 Support includes holistic therapies for long term cardiac patients awaiting a heart transplant and enduring prolonged interventional procedures.
 Education for staff helps advance their holistic and technical skills for interventional procedures requiring sophisticated educational training.

 Integrative medicine at Smilow Cancer Hospital helps patients navigate the physical, mental and spiritual challenges that may arise during and after cancer therapy.
 Existing treatment plans are complemented with interventions such as mind-body work, creative expression and nutritional interventions, including special diets, herbal medicines, acupuncture, meditation, massage, art therapy and yoga.
 We thank you for your support!